rancher/docs/content/rancher/v2.x/en/catalog/_index.md

 ---
-title: Catalogs and Charts
+title: Catalogs and Apps
 weight: 4000
 aliases:
   - /rancher/v2.x/en/concepts/global-configuration/catalog/
   - /rancher/v2.x/en/concepts/catalogs/
   - /rancher/v2.x/en/tasks/global-configuration/catalog/
-  - /rancher/v2.x/en/tasks/global-configuration/catalog/enabling-default-catalogs/
-  - /rancher/v2.x/en/tasks/global-configuration/catalog/adding-custom-catalogs/
 ---

+## Catalogs

-Rancher provides a catalog of charts that make it easy to repeatedly deploy any applications.
+Rancher provides the ability to use a catalog of Helm charts that make it easy to repeatedly deploy applications.

-_Catalogs_ are GitHub repositories or Helm Chart Repository filled with applications that are ready-made for deployment.
-Applications are bundled in objects called _charts_.
+_Catalogs_ are GitHub repositories or Helm Chart repositories filled with applications that are ready-made for deployment.
+Applications are bundled in objects called _Helm charts_.

-_Charts_ are a packaging format popularized by [Helm](https://docs.helm.sh/).
-Think of them as templates for deployments.
-Per Helm, charts are:

 >A collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.